Daniel Collins, Acting Dean of Faculty and Academic Affairs

 Share Content: Share Powerpoint slides, the Virtual Whiteboard, your screen

-Manage Attendees: Understanding the different roles, handling “Hand raising”, allowing a student to speak.
+Manage Attendees: Understanding the different roles, handling “Hand raising”, and allowing a student to speak.

-Breakout groups: Setting up the groups, using the timer to remind of time remaining.
+Breakout groups: Set up the groups, using the timer to remind them of the time remaining.

 Assignments, Tests, and Quizzes